fbpixelVBAC Guide by Dr Ryan Lee: What It is, Benefits & Risks | Thomson Medical

 What is more painful, a C-section or a natural birth?

-Both C-section and vaginal delivery can be painful, but since a caesarean birth involves abdominal surgery, the pain is usually more intense.
+Both C-section delivery and vaginal delivery can be painful, but since a caesarean birth involves abdominal surgery, the pain is usually more intense.
 During the recovery period, mothers often require more pain relief than those who undergo vaginal delivery.

 What is the disadvantage of VBAC?